resonatehq/docs/docs/resonate/error-codes.md

 # Error Codes

-This document enumerates the all error codes that can be returned by our API.
+This document lists all error codes that can be returned by our API.

 ## Troubleshooting